astropy/astropy/docs/coordinates/performance.inc.rst

-The most expensive operations when transforming between observer-dependent coordinate frames (e.g. ``AltAz``) and sky-fixed frames (e.g. ``ICRS``) are the calculation of astrometric values like precession and nutation matrices.
+The most expensive operations when transforming between observer-dependent coordinate frames (e.g. ``AltAz``) and sky-fixed frames (e.g. ``ICRS``) are the calculation of the orientation and position of Earth.

-If |skycoord| instances with a large ``obstime`` array are transformed, these calculations can be speed up by factors up to 100 and still keeping micro-arcsecond resolution by utilizing interpolation instead of calculating astrometric values for each individual point.
+If |skycoord| instances with a large ``obstime`` array are transformed, these calculations can be sped up by factors up to 100, whilst still keeping micro-arcsecond precision, by utilizing interpolation instead of calculating Earth orientation parameters for each individual point.

 This can be achieved through the ``erfa_astrom`` state and the ``ErfaAstromInterpolator`` class like this